drepo-eth/site/content/drepo/decentralization/decentralization/index.md

 power_.
 The more computing power someone holds, the more influence they have on the system.
 As numerous _Bitcoin miners_ who contribute their computing power, a potential attacker must invest heavily in specialized computer hardware to have a significant impact.
-At the same, time anyone can start contributing their computer power to the network without permission or any other significant obstacles.
+At the same time, anyone can start contributing their computer power to the network without permission or any other significant obstacles.
 And with growing interest in the system, more entities are willing to join the network not solely to earn from mining but to secure the system.
 This